Chat with us, powered by LiveChat

 Medical Report

-A form detailing the extent of injuries and treatment, which is submitted to PIAB by a claimant.
+A form detailing the extent of injuries and treatment, which is submitted to the Injuries Resolution Board by a claimant.
 The treating doctor best placed to describe the nature and extent of injury should complete the report.

 MIBI